Zee1234/BenjaminLottStoryline/arcs/00-filler/02-NewHome.md

 He really had to shout to make sure he was heard over the sound of the rain, but the shadowy figure stopped, and then as he finished speaking, walked towards the fire faster.

 As the figure got out of the rain, his details became more obvious.
 A long, green coat was clasped shut around him, holding the rain at least somewhat at bay.
 Above his head he carried a leaf, likely a makeshift umbrella.
-Likely a very large leaf that appeared up to the task.
+A very large leaf that appeared up to the task.

 And even with that protection, he, and especially his backpack, looked absolutely soaked.